apecloud/kubeblocks/docs/api_docs/maintenance/cross-k8s-deployment/cross-k8s-deployment.md

 #### Cluster failure

 When a Kubernetes cluster becomes unavailable due to a failure, the instance itself will perform service switching in the data plane through its own high availability mechanism.
-The switchover of client traffic depends on the selected North-South traffic solution (TODO: to be supplemented).
+The switchover of client traffic depends on the selected North-South traffic solution (TBD).

 On the control plane, since Kubeblocks cannot independently determine the availability of a K8s cluster, user intervention is required to provide information and explicitly mark a cluster as unavailable.
 During this period, the management and status display of both new and existing instances may be affected (depending on the specific type of failure).